prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

     - Then all the asserts show that something has happened
 - Mockito BDD has specific methods that help one to write tests in that particular

+###### Commit: S1 Section 4, Lecture 22
+- one requirement - The whole point of using interfaces is so one can easily change the coach for another sport:
+        - Hockey, Cricket, Tennis, Gymnastics, etc...
+- the other requirement - App should be configurable
+    - the new TrackCoach() or the new BaseballCoach() is still hardcoded in MyApp.java

 #### Source:
 S1 - Spring and Hibernate for Beginners tutorials
 S2 - JUnit and Mockito Crash Course
 S3 - Mockito Tutorial with Junit Examples (https://github.com/in28minutes/MockitoTutorialForBeginners)

 #### Shortcuts:
+- In Idea,
-- In Idea, 'psvm' + tab gives: public static void main function
+    - 'psvm' + tab gives: public static void main function
+    - If implementing an interface in a class, do 'Ctrl + I' to automatically implement the methods
+    - If for a function, you want to see what parameters are accepted, do 'Ctrl + P'
+    - To commit, do 'Ctrl + K'
 - To create a test, go to the class for which you want to create the test.
           - On a Mac/PC, use 'Alt + Enter'
           - Or, right click class, Go to -> Test, click on 'Create New Test', yes for same root source folder, select Junit5 (Fix if necessary), change the folder to where tests go